 7 Core Competencies for Optimizing Global Transportation and Freight Spend

 In a constantly shifting and competitive global trading environment, it is increasingly important to control all costs across the entire supply chain.
-Global transportation is a critical component of the supply chain and optimizing it delivers incredible value and a compelling return on investment.

 Managing a global supply chain network requires the ability to manage and control both global transportation execution and the associated freight spend.
 In a constantly shifting and competitive global trading environment, it is increasingly important to control all costs across the entire supply chain.
 While global freight cost varies significantly by industry and transportation mode, it is a major cost component of internationally sourced products.